fozer15/Skill-Swap-Client/README.md

 # Skill Swap

-This is a platform where users can exchange their skills and have fun.
+This is a platform built with Next Js where users can exchange their skills and have fun.
 Its still in progress...

 Images:
 ----------------------------